impala454/SMSBackup-Parser/README.md

 For now, the types this application looks for to extract are:  png, jpeg, gif, and 3gpp.
 If you know your way around the code, just add more types as you find them.
 These are the only types I found in a few different backups so far.

 **Note**
-You must remove the following XSL stylesheet line from your XML file, as TinyXML (the parser used in this app) does not handle this.
+You must remove the following XSL stylesheet line from your XML file, as [TinyXML2](https://github.com/leethomason/tinyxml2) (the parser used in this app) does not handle this.
 ```xml
 <?xml-stylesheet type="text/xsl" href="sms.xsl"?>
 ```